NeoSep1: a study to determine the ranking of existing and new antibiotics combinations to treat newborn babies who are in hospital with severe sepsis

 In Part 2 of the study, we will check how well these three combinations, as well as other antibiotics that are used routinely to treat sepsis in newborn babies, treat bacterial infections, and stop babies from dying.

-Babies will get antibiotics for approximately 7-10 days in the first instance (their “first line” treatment).
-If a baby’s condition gets worse during this time or doesn’t get better as would be expected, doctors will be able to give them a different antibiotic (also known as “second-line” treatment) to see if they do better with a different antibiotic.
-Babies in Part 2 will be followed up for 90 days, with a visit or telephone call 28 and 90 days after the baby entered the study to see if the baby is still doing well.
+Babies will generally get these antibiotics for about 7-10 days (their “first‑line” treatment).
+If a baby’s condition gets worse during this time, or doesn’t get better as would be expected, doctors will be able to give them different antibiotics (also known as “second-line” treatment) to see if they do better with different antibiotics.
+Which specific second-line antibiotics each baby gets will also be chosen at random from a set of combinations that doctors would use after each first-line treatment.
+Babies will get different second-line antibiotic treatments to those they already had as first-line.
+Babies will be followed up for 90 days, with a visit or telephone call 28 and 90 days after the baby entered the study to see if the baby is still doing well.

 What are the possible benefits and risks of participating?